Countdown: the Ten Best Photographs of 2017

 9 – Puddlegram

 There is a word for photos of reflections in puddles: puddlegram.
 As far as I am concerned, the photo below is my puddlegram of the year.
 Made at the beginning of March on the quay of Leuvehaven in Rotterdam, with in the foreground the cranes, ships and grain elevator of the Maritime Outdoor Museum and in the background the residential and office towers of the city center.
-There are a few red and yellow accents, but other than that the colors are quite cold; and it was in fact quite chilly that evening.
-It’s a photograph that makes the eye wander from details to the foreground like the structure of the concrete tiles on the quay to patterns in the background like the illuminated windows in the towers, and to everything in between.
+There are a few red and yellow accents, but other than that the colors are quite cold.
+And it was in fact quite chilly that evening.
+It’s a photograph that makes the eye wander from details in the foreground like the structure of the concrete tiles on the quay to patterns in the background like the illuminated windows in the towers, and to everything in between.

 8 – Pear blossoms

 You have to be quick in springtime in the Betuwe, the orchard region in the Netherlands.
-The apples (pink) and pears (white) are only in bloom for a very short time; come a few days late and there is little left of the blossoms.
+The apples (pink) and pears (white) are only in bloom for a very short time.
+Come a few days late and there is little left of the blossoms.
 Although it must be said the Betuwe remains one of the most pretty regions of our country in the rest of the year as well.

 This year a hike along the Diefdijk between Leerdam and Culemborg was perfectly planned: the pears were beautiful.
 I am very happy with this close-up of a couple of blossoms, two with the leaves still closed, three others open.
 On the branch below we see the irregular moss vegetation that makes fruit trees so fascinating.
 The background is a nice blur of white, brown and various green shades.
 Pay attention to the details: inside the white flower is also a little bit of pink.